hui-z/h-qrcode/README.md

 ## Use with customized colors

-Specify color of the dots by yourself:
+Specify colors of the dots by yourself:

 ``` js
 let qrcode = new QRCode(document.getElementById("qrcode"), {